AMBS Financial Aid for Canadians

 - Multicultural scholarships are available to North American students preparing to minister in a racial/ethnic context and who will contribute to the multicultural ethos of the church.

-Many area churches and congregations have loan, forgivable loan and scholarship programs.
-Applicants should check with their conference and congregational leaders for information.
-Church partnership funds may be available as shown below.
+Many congregations and regional churches have loan, forgivable loan and scholarship programs.
+Applicants should check with their regional church and congregational leaders for information.
+AMBS matching grants for regional church and congregational contributions may be available as shown below.
+To apply for matching funds, complete the Church Partnership Form for the appropriate academic year (available under "Documents and PDF forms" on the Forms page).
 Please note: When Canadian students pay tuition and receive financial aid for tuition, Canadian dollars are at par with U.S. dollars.

 - Full-time Mennonite students who qualify for financial aid at a rate of 40 to 50 percent of tuition:

-The student will receive the percentage of aid for which he or she qualifies plus a dollar-for-dollar matching grant of up to $1,000 per year ($500 per term; maximum of two terms) for contributions received from the congregation and/or conference.
+The student will receive the percentage of aid for which he or she qualifies plus a dollar-for-dollar matching grant of up to $1,000 per year ($500 per term; maximum of two terms) for contributions received from the congregation and/or regional church.

 - Full-time Mennonite students who qualify for financial aid at a rate of less than 40 percent of tuition: